 Why people with cancer use it

 Healing is one of the most common types of complementary therapy that people with cancer use.
-Like many other complementary therapies, it helps people to feel more in control of their situation.
+Some people say it helps them feel more in control of their situation.

 Healers promote this type of therapy as a natural way to help you relax and cope with: